WetSuiteLeiden/wetsuite-core/README.md

 ### `datacollect/`

-For the most part, it is all the things that we needed to support all the examples in the [data collection notebooks repository](https://github.com/WetSuiteLeiden/data-collection).
+For the most part, this is code we needed to support our dataset collection, which is mostly public in [the data collection notebooks repository](https://github.com/WetSuiteLeiden/data-collection).

-Arguably part of helpers, except that little of this is use anywhere else.
+Arguably part of helpers, except that little of this is use outside a very specific data source.